 Domestic violence and abuse takes place within an intimate or family-type relationship and forms a pattern of coercive and controlling behaviour by a partner or carer, male or female.
 The abuse can be physical, emotional, psychological, financial or sexual and can include forced marriage and ‘honour based’ crimes.
 Domestic abuse occurs across society regardless of age, gender, religion, race, sexuality, disability or social class.

-Research shows that domestic abuse is very common, affecting one in four women in their lifetime with partners or ex-partners being responsible for the deaths of two women each week.
+Research shows that domestic abuse is very common, in the UK affecting one in four women and one in six men in their lifetime with partners or ex-partners.

 Within an abusive relationship you may experience: